AdobeDocs/marketo-measure.en/help/marketo-measure-and-dynamics/getting-started-with-marketo-measure-and-dynamics/oauth-with-azure-active-directory-for-dynamics-crm.md

 ## Who's Affected {#who-s-affected}

-This setup is for new [!DNL Marketo Measure] customers using Dynamics CRM with an [!DNL Azure Active Directory] (AAD) account, or for customers that want to migrate from their legacy username and password login to [!DNL Azure Active Directory] with OAuth.
+This setup is for new [!DNL Marketo Measure] customers using Dynamics CRM with an [!DNL Azure Active Directory] (AAD) account, or for customers that want to migrate from their legacy username and password to [!DNL Azure Active Directory] with OAuth.

 >[!NOTE]
 >